GalKJ/d0g3bl2/README.md

-# Hi :wave: My name is Gal, welcome to my profile :smile:
+# Hi :wave: My name is Gal (they/them), welcome to my profile :smile:

 ---